namitjain88/spring-boot-config/README.md

 * colon (:) to supply default value when actual key/value missing in properties file. e.g. @Value("${main value : default value}")
 * Injecting list of values in java List<> type variable. e.g. my.list.values=One,Two,Three then use @Value w/ List of String
 * Injecting key-value pairs using #{ _${key}_ } and keeping variable type as Map

+# @ConfigurationProperties
+* Maps multiple properties in single java object.
+Use @Configuration on top to make it a spring bean. @Autowired then.
+* Takes prefix of all properties as an input e.g. @ConfigurationProperties("db") will map all properties having db as key prefix